jto247/Hallowed/README.md

 # Hallowed Footwear React Native Mobile Application

-This is a mobile application built using React Native for Hallowed Footwear, a fictional footwear e-commerce brand.
+This is a mobile application built using React Native for Hallowed Footwear, a footwear e-commerce brand tailored towards customers with feet that have a little more sole.
 The app was meant to be capable of scanning customer's foot sizes but hasn't been implemented yet.

 ## Implemented Screens
 - Login